Interesting places in North Holland

 Interesting places fit in the Art Hotel Spaander in North Holland

-The Art Hotel Spaander is worth a visit with its collection of paintings, the Delft tiles, the maritime decor and the cozy atmosphere in its restaurant.
-Anyone who comes here should bring some time to look at the public spaces of the restaurant.
-Here you can get lost in a smorgasbord of Dutch arts and crafts.
-We are amazed at the things that have been created in this country over the centuries.
-Then you can thank the host with a glass of beer.
-We do that under the eyes of Dutch milk girls or cheese boys, who look down at us from the paintings on the wall.
+The Art Hotel Spaander is worth a visit for its collection of paintings, Delft tiles, nautical decor and the cozy atmosphere in its restaurant.
+If you come here, you should bring some time to look at the public rooms of the restaurant.
+Here you can lose yourself in a smorgasbord of Dutch arts and crafts.
+We marvel at the things that have been created in this country over the centuries.
+Afterwards you can thank the landlord with a glass of beer.
+We do this under the gaze of Dutch milkmaids or cheese boys looking down at us from the paintings on the wall.

 Monnickendam, where historic houses line the streets

 The neighboring village of Monnickendam is quieter.
 We visit the church.
 This one sees how it has grown with the community and was expanded.
 Along the road to the town center, we see examples of Dutch facades as they were built over the centuries.
 The staircase or bell gables are typical.
 Some of them lean slightly forward.
 Or they have a ledge that extends over the entire façade above the windows of the ground floor.
 Both should prevent rainwater from dissolving the cement.
 Because this is made of local Muschelkalk.